broadinstitute/seqr/deploy/LOCAL_INSTALL.md

    docker-compose up -d pipeline-runner            # start the pipeline-runner container docker-compose exec pipeline-runner /bin/bash   # open a shell inside the pipeline-runner container (analogous to ssh'ing into a remote machine)
    ```
-0. in the pipeline-runner shell, use the hailctl utility to start a Dataproc cluster (adjust the arguments as needed, particularly `--vep GRCh38` vs. `GRCh37`), and then submit the annotation job.
+0. in the pipeline-runner shell, use the hailctl utility to start a Dataproc cluster (adjust the arguments as needed, particularly `--vep GRCh38` vs. `GRCh37`), submit the annotation job, and when that's done, load the annotated dataset into your local elasticsearch instance.
    ```
    cd /hail-elasticsearch-pipelines/luigi_pipeline

+   # create dataproc cluster
    hailctl dataproc start \
        --pkgs luigi,google-api-python-client \
        --vep GRCh38 \